yanchenko-igor/dhh-system-engineering/README.md

 - [GKE Cluster](terraform/gcp/examples/gke_cluster.tf): A Container Engine cluster with autoscaling enabled
 - [terraform](terraform/gcp/examples/terraform.tf): Remote state stored on a Google Storage Bucket

+## Kubernetes

+### Examples

+- [Deployment and Service](kubernetes/examples/deployment_service): A simple example of a Kubernetes deployment, different service types and a horizontal pod autoscaler.

 ## Dos and Don'ts

 - Do make pull requests to this repository.